clij/clij2-docs/reference.md

 Copies a single slice into a stack a given number of times.

 ### <img src="images/mini_clij1_logo.png" width="18" height="18"/><img src="images/mini_clij2_logo.png" width="18" height="18"/><img src="images/mini_clijx_logo.png" width="18" height="18"/><a href="https://clij.github.io/clij2-docs/reference_invert">invert</a>
 Computes the negative value of all pixels in a given image.
-It is recommended to convert images to  32-bit float before applying this operation.

 <a name="J"></a>